ivaylokenov/MyTested.AspNetCore.Mvc/README.md

 Without a license code, the full version of the library allows up to 100 assertions (around 25 test cases) per test project.

 **Full-featured license codes can be requested for free by individuals, open-source projects, startups and educational institutions**.
-See [https://mytestedasp.net/Core/Mvc#free-usage-modal](https://mytestedasp.net/Core/Mvc#free-usage-modal) for more information.
+See [https://mytestedasp.net/Core/Mvc#free-usage-modal](https://mytestedasp.net/Core/Mvc#free-usage) for more information.

-Commercial licensing with private support is also available at [https://mytestedasp.net/Core/Mvc#pricing](https://mytestedasp.net/Core/Mvc#pricing).
+Commercial licensing with premium support options is also available at [https://mytestedasp.net/Core/Mvc#pricing](https://mytestedasp.net/Core/Mvc#pricing).

 See the [LICENSE](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc/blob/master/LICENSE) for detailed information.